azamKhattak24/MADE24/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Correlation between Amazon Deforesation, Forest fires and CO2 emssions in Brazil.
+Correlation between Amazon deforestation, Forest fires and CO2 emissions in Brazil.

 ## Main Question